rehierl/node-tree-outliner/about-basics.md

 (e.g. the body element) has been processed.
 But, at that point, certain sections might no longer be accessible.
 In such a case, resources allocated for sections that are no longer accessible will remain locked (e.g. memory leaks).

+**TODO** -
+it must be possible to produce a table-of-contents on the fly (search engines) - a TOC is just a hierarchical listing of section properties (titles)

 <!-- ======================================================================= -->
 ## Sectioning node (1)